neoforged/NeoForm/README.md

 ## Version Availability

 The `main` branch contains the latest available version.
-Versions prior to the availability of unobfuscated Minecraft (the first 1.21.12 snapshot) are contained in the `legacy` branch, and corresponding `<mcversion>-dev` branches.
+Versions prior to the availability of unobfuscated Minecraft (the first 1.21.12 snapshot) are contained in the `obfuscated` branch, and corresponding `<mcversion>-dev` branches.
 Any version released for unobfuscated Minecraft will have a corresponding tag as well.